AgentOps-AI/agentops/examples/watsonx_examples/README.md

 # IBM Watsonx AI Examples with AgentOps

-This directory contains examples of using IBM Watson.x AI with AgentOps instrumentation for various natural language processing tasks.
+This directory contains examples of using IBM Watsonx AI with AgentOps instrumentation for various natural language processing tasks.

 ## Prerequisites